rydmike/flex_color_picker/README.md

 1. Material primary colors and its shades. `ColorPickerType.primary`
 2. Material accent colors and its shades. `ColorPickerType.accent`
 3. Both primary and accent colors and their shades, in the same color picker. `ColorPickerType.both`
-4. Black and white colors, including near black and near white shades. `ColorPickerType.bw`
+4. Black and white colors, including very near black and white shades. `ColorPickerType.bw`
-5. Custom material like colors and their shades, that you define and name. `ColorPickerType.custom`
+5. Custom color swatches and their shades, that you define and name. `ColorPickerType.custom`
 6. HSV color wheel picker, that allows you to select or enter any color. `ColorPickerType.wheel`

 When you show more than one color picker, a segmented sliding control allows you to select which one to use.
 You can